For all the valor he displayed in

 Age Before Beauty...Or Anything Else

 Yes, he has displayed vigor on the campaign trail.
 Yes, his mother is 96 and still spry.
 But facts is facts, and actuarial tables is actuarial tables: he’s a 71-year-old cancer survivor who spent five years in a POW camp (and they say Obama is the Manchurian Candidate?!).
 How will his body handle the rigors of the job?
-Wouldn’t he be better off with his constituents, at one of the many retirement communities in Arizona?
-Contrast him with Obama, 46.
-One is pre-Baby Boomer, George H.W.
-Bush’s kid brother; one is post-Baby Boomer, a New Age JFK for the 21st Century.
-Does the country want Methuselah & Mitt, or Camelot Part II?
+Wouldn’t he be better off with his constituents, at one of the many retirement communities in

+One of the underreported items in the primary coverage is that Obama, born in 1961, is the nation’s first Generation X candidate (the post-Baby Boom generation begins roughly in 1960).
 It is not just his skin color (although, as Geraldine Ferraro suggested, the bi-racial background doesn’t hurt) but his membership in Generation X, and the more inclusive worldview that comes with it, that allows him to transcend racial barriers, break down traditional ways of thinking about politics, and inspire younger voters.
 If anyone can draw the withdrawal-in-disgust-is-not-the-same-as-apathy crowd to the polls, Obama’s the guy.
 Look for a big spike in younger voters, the ones who supposedly don’t vote.

 Rush Limbaugh refuses to endorse McCain.
 Not enough of a right-wing goon, apparently.
 Ann Coulter says she’ll vote for Hillary instead of McCain, because “she’s more conservative than he is.”
 Charles Krauthammer’s support has been so lackluster, he’s taken to parsing Obama’s speeches instead.
 William Kristol, David Brooks, and George Will write as if the GOP is dead and buried.
 And William F. Buckley is dead and buried.
 So the conservative pundits ain’t exactly drinking the McCool Aid.
 The evangelicals, meanwhile, can’t stand McCain, because he’s not a “values” conservative (they heart Huckabee, who as a serious presidential candidate is one heckuva bass player), so they’re not jumping aboard the Straight Talk Express—even though McCain is pro-life, or, as I like to call it, pro-foisting-women’s-medical-decisions-on-them.
 So McCain has managed to turn off both conservative Christians and women’s advocacy groups.
 Who says two sides can’t agree?